LBNL-UCB-STI/beam/src/main/python/counts_tools/README.md

 ## `PeMS_Tools` Steps
 1) Download everything w/ [PeMS Tools](https://github.com/sfwatergit/PeMS_Tools) (or use Nine Counties SF Bay Area 2015 outputs of this tool, see link below).

-2) Process them to create the "time series" directories.
-This is basically a text-file based database that creates a continuous time series of data, reported in 5-minute intervals, for each station over the period of downloaded data.
+2) Process them to create the "queueStartTime series" directories.
+This is basically a text-file based database that creates a continuous queueStartTime series of data, reported in 5-minute intervals, for each station over the period of downloaded data.

 ## `counts_tools` Steps
 The naming schema is pretty straight forward.
 Config files go with the matching executable in the exec folder.